Airds

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis of public transport in Airds shows 44 active transport stops operating within the area, all of which are bus stops.
-These stops are serviced by 19 different routes that collectively provide 1,061 weekly passenger trips.
-The accessibility to these stops is rated excellent, with residents typically located 106 meters from the nearest stop.
+Analysis of public transport in Airds indicates 44 active transport stops operating within the area, all of which are bus stops.
+These stops are serviced by 19 individual routes, collectively providing 1,061 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 106 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 78%, with 13% by train and 5% by bus.
+Vehicle ownership averages 0.8 per dwelling, below the regional average.

 Frequently Asked Questions - Transport